jw1912/bullet/README.md

         - Upon which forwards and backwards passes, editing weights/inputs, etc, may be performed
         - A small set of (composable) optimisers are included that ingest a graph and provide update methods for it
     - A token single-threaded CPU backend is included for verifying correctness of the crate and other backend implementations
+    - See the [MNIST](examples/extra/mnist.rs) example for using `bullet_core` as a general-purpose ML framework
 - **bullet_hip_backend**
     - Currently contains both the HIP (for AMD GPUs) and CUDA backends.
 Enable the `hip` feature to use the HIP backend.
 - **bullet_lib**
     - Provides a high-level wrapper around the above crates specifically for training networks to do with chess (and other games e.g. Ataxx) easily.
+    - Value network training for games with `Trainer`
+        - The [simple](examples/simple.rs) example shows ease-of-use in training the simplest NNUE architectures
+        - The [advanced](examples/advanced.rs) example shows how to train flexible value network architectures
+    - Policy network training for chess with `PolicyTrainer`, see the [policy](examples/extra/policy.rs) example
 - **bullet-utils**
     - Various utilities mostly to do with handling data